Was Your Dog Bitten by Another Dog?

 While on the scene, get the name and contact information of the other dog’s owner.
 You should also ask whether the other dog is current on rabies vaccinations.
 This can save time when you arrive at your Fort Lauderdale animal hospital.
 Take note of where the bite occurred as well.
 If the dog bite took place on someone else’s property, you may be able to file a claim against their homeowner’s insurance to recover some of your veterinary expenses.

 Seeking Veterinary Attention

 Even if the bite does not seem serious, it is important to call your Fort Lauderdale animal hospital as soon as possible.
 In most cases, a dog bitten by another dog should be taken to the veterinarian as quickly as possible.
-The team at Pet Royale Animal Hospital offers emergency care and will meet you at the office to provide a fast assessment of the dog bite and to provide immediate treatment for a dog bitten by another dog.
+The team at Family Pet Medical Center offers emergency care and will meet you at the office to provide a fast assessment of the dog bite and to provide immediate treatment for a dog bitten by another dog.

 Even the smallest and most minor surface punctures could be masking severe tissue damage.
 Bite punctures are also very susceptible to infection.
 Taking your pet to the veterinary office as quickly as possible after a dog-bite injury can allow prompt diagnosis of any hidden injuries and can reduce the risk of an infection and further injury to your pet.

 Transporting your pet after an injury of any type can be challenging.
 If you can, wrap your dog in a large towel and use extreme caution when moving or driving to the veterinarian’s office.
 Injured pets can lash out in painful situations.
 By shielding yourself with the towel and using it to provide comfort for your dog, you can reduce the risk of injury to you or further harm to your pet.
 This can make your trip to the vet easier on you and your canine companion.